Buttery, rich and perfectly sweet, this easy to make Caramel Frosting is perfect for cupcakes, layer cakes or midnight treats!

 If you are grabbing store bought, definitely get a thick brand.
 There are some brands at the super market that are more suited as a thin sauce for ice cream, and they won’t work well here.

-What Recipes Can I Use Caramel Buttercream For?
+What Recipes Can I Use Caramel Frosting For?

 I’d highly recommend eating a straight up spoonful (or maybe a few) of this buttercream.
 It’s glorious.
 When you’re ready to put down the spoon and bust out the spatula, there’s plenty of base options for this frosting.